keboola/wr-storage/README.md

 [![Build Status](https://travis-ci.org/keboola/wr-storage.svg?branch=master)](https://travis-ci.org/keboola/wr-storage)

-Writes tables from input mapping to the configured bucket in the destination project.
+Writes tables from input mapping to the target bucket in the destination project.
 You need to provide a Storage token from the destination project which has `write` access to the target bucket **only**.

 # Usage